 - previous anxiety or depression

 Most people who experience a traumatic event do not develop PTSD.
-The National Institute of Mental Health estimate that the lifetime prevalence of PTSD in the United States is 6.8%.
+The

 Research indicates that children are especially vulnerable to trauma because their brains are still developing.